 The first step in training with a Tug Dogs trainer is scheduling a private evaluation.
-We have trainers located throughout the Sacramento, Roseville, and Lodi areas and will partner you with the closest trainer possible.
+We have trainers located throughout the Sacramento, Roseville, Lodi, East Bay, Truckee/Tahoe and Portland/South Washington areas and will partner you with the closest trainer possible.
 Your evaluation (and future training) location will be determined by your trainer based on where you live and what special needs your dog has.

-It is not uncommon that you may have to drive to your trainer’s location as he or she may need a non distracting space to work with your dog, special training equipment we have on sight, or access to other dogs that may help your dog’s training.
-Your Tug Dogs trainer will discuss training location with you at the time you are making your appointment.
+It is not uncommon that you may need to drive to your trainer’s location as he or she may need a non-distracting space to work with your dog, special training equipment we have on sight, or access to other dogs that may help your dog’s training.
+Your Tug Dogs trainer will discuss the training location with you at the time you are making your appointment.

-We regularly service clients in the Roseville, Granite Bay, Natomas, Antelope, Sacramento, Midtown, East Sacramento, West Sacramento, Citrus Heights, Carmichael, Fair Oaks, Elk Grove, Lodi, Land Park, Pocket, and most of the metropolitan Sacramento area.
+We regularly service clients in the Danville, Berkeley, Oakland, Portland, Camas, Vancouver, Roseville, Granite Bay, Natomas, Antelope, Sacramento, Midtown, East Sacramento, West Sacramento, Citrus Heights, Carmichael, Fair Oaks, Elk Grove, Lodi, Land Park, Pocket, and most of the metropolitan Sacramento area.